Stormy Weather Monday: Heavy downpours likely, gusty winds and small hail possible

 Heavy rain and thunderstorms return to the Tennessee Valley Monday morning, followed by a second wave of storms in the afternoon.
 While heavy downpours are likely in the morning, some afternoon storms may produce gusty winds as well as small hail.

-The Storm Prediction Center has outlined a *MARGINAL* Risk of severe weather throughout the state of Alabama, including the southeastern counties of north Alabama.
+The Storm Prediction Center has outlined a *MARGINAL* Risk of severe weather for our region.
+There is a *SLIGHT* Risk to our southeast.

 A Marginal Risk means isolated severe storms are possible but limited in duration, coverage or intensity.
 While not a widespread threat, there is a small chance that a storm could produce wind gusts of 40-60 mph and hail up to 1 inch in diameter.
 The tornado risk for Monday is very, very low.